Thailand calls holiday to allow escape from floods

 She told residents to get their belongings up high and get ready.
 She said authorities would guard important places such as the royal palace and power stations and do their best to limit damage and pump water out of the city.

-Seri Supharatid, director of Rangsit University's Center on Climate Change and Disaster, said the city's fate rested with dikes along the Chao Phraya river.
+Seri Supharatid, director of Rangsit University's Centre on Climate Change and Disaster, said the city's fate rested with dikes along the Chao Phraya river.

 "In the worst-case scenario, if all the dikes break, all parts of Bangkok would be more or less flooded," Seri said.